Updated: Feb 20, 2022

 Whether a compensation increase above the normal salary schedule is warranted, reasonable and necessary - even if it impacts funds available for the education of kids - is a decision the Board has the power to make, we trust you will make that decision with the best interests of our kids in mind.

-If you would like help in doing this analysis, we're there for you, and we've done this often - contact us at email@example.com and we would be happy to help you make the right decision for your employees and your parents.
+If you would like help in doing this analysis, we're there for you!
+We've done much of this analysis (particularly budget and pay) often.
+Contact us at email@example.com, we would be happy to help you gather and examine the data you need to make the right decision for your employees and your parents.